rednafi/rednafi.com/content/zephyr/einstellung_effect.md

     - Meta
 ---

-In 9th grade, when I first learned about Lenz's Law in Physics class, I was fascinated by its implications.
+In 9th grade, when I first learned about Lenz's Law[^1] in Physics class, I was fascinated by its implications.
 It states:

 > _The direction of an induced current will always oppose the motion causing it._